-Impact (Class) Mitigation Measure (MMs) Location Monitoring/ Reporting Action Effectiveness Criteria Responsible Agency Timing cut-off lights to minimize visibility from public viewing areas, wildlife habitats, migration routes, and other sensitive environs.
-Venoco shall prepare and implement a Night Lighting Plan to ensure that night lighting is minimal and directed away from sensitive habitats to the maximum extent feasible, for review and approval by the City of Goleta.
-MM VR-1e.
-No Night Lighting After 5:00 p.m.
+Impact (Class) Mitigation Measure (MMs) Location Monitoring/ Reporting Action Effectiveness Criteria Responsible Agency Timing fixtures and intensity needed for construction activities.
+Fixtures shall be fully shielded and have full cut-off lights to minimize visibility from public viewing areas, wildlife habitats, migration routes, and other sensitive environs.
+Venoco shall prepare and implement a Night Lighting Plan to ensure that night lighting is minimal and directed away from sensitive habitats to the maximum extent feasible, for review and approval by the City of Goleta. night lighting will be minimized will help reduce visual impacts to receptors Goleta MM VR-1e.
+No Night Lighting After 5:00 p.m .
 Night lighting and work shall not occur past the 5:00 p.m. work stoppage deadline.
-At PRC 421 that construction activities cease by 5 Adherence to the 5 p.m. stoppage deadline will reduce the need for night lighting and reduce visual impacts.
+At PRC 421 Venoco shall ensure that construction activities cease by 5 p.m. and that no night lighting is used is used thereafter.
+Adherence to the 5 p.m. stoppage deadline will reduce the need for night lighting and reduce visual impacts.
 CSLC and City of Goleta During construction Impact VR-2: Visual Effects from Accidental Oil Spills Project implementation would incrementally increase the likelihood of oil spill from primary or secondary Project components, including Pier 421-2, associated pipelines, and the Line 96 pipeline (Significant and Unavoidable).
-See appropriate Mitigation Measures See appropriate Mitigation Measures 0 See appropriate Mitigation Measures
+Implementation of those MMs identified in Sections 4.2, Safety; 4.3, Hazardous Materials; 4.5 Hydrology, Water Resources, and Water Quality, 4.6, Marine Biological Resources; and 4.7 Terrestrial Biological Resources for contingency planning and spill response shall be required.
+MMs in MMP for de tiveness Criteria, Re